-Theorem L No consensus protocol is totally correct in spite of one fault consensus protocol which is totally correct in spite of one fault We prove a sequence of lemmas which eventually lead to a contradiction
+THEOREM 1.
+No consensus protocol is totally correct in spite of one fault.

+PROOF.
+Assume to the contrary that P is a consensus protocol that is totally correct in spite of one fault.
+We prove a sequence of lemmas which eventually lead to a contradiction.